nicolad/email-composer/README.md

 ### Topics Covered

 - Run the NextAuth Project Locally
-- Explore the GitHub and Google OAuth Flow
+- Explore the GitHub Flow
-    - Sign in with Google OAuth2
   - Sign in with GitHub OAuth
 - Configure NextAuth with Google and GitHub OAuth
-- Implement the Google and GitHub OAuth2
+- Implement the GitHub OAuth2
   - Create the Client-Side Form
   - Create the Server-Side Page Component
-- How to Generate the Google OAuth2 Credentials
 - How to Generate the GitHub OAuth Credentials
 - Conclusion

 Read the entire article here: [https://codevoweb.com/nextjs-add-google-and-github-oauth2-using-nextauth-js/](https://codevoweb.com/nextjs-add-google-and-github-oauth2-using-nextauth-js/)

 # email-composer

 # email-composer

 # email-composer